segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 Before diving deeper into Machine Learning, Neural Networks, and Deep Learning, let's explore how AI models are trained.
 The way an AI learns depends on the type of data it's given and the task it needs to perform.
 This helps clarify how a system like ChatGPT is trained versus an AI designed to recognize cats in images.

 1. **Supervised Learning (Labeled Data):**
    Imagine you want an AI to recognize cats in images.
 In supervised learning, humans label data ahead of time—e.g., "this is a cat" or "this is not a cat."
-The AI looks at these examples, guesses, checks its guess against the label, and improves by adjusting hot it processes similar data in the future.
+The AI looks at these examples, guesses, checks its guess against the label, and improves by adjusting how it processes similar data in the future.
 After seeing enough labeled examples, it becomes skilled at identifying cats in new, unlabeled images.

    *Supervised learning works well for tasks like image recognition or spam email detection, where we can easily provide labeled data.*